Sexual Assault / Rape Prevention

 The Counseling Center can be contacted for emotional support and counseling on campus.
 For off campus counseling and emotional support contact the Crime Victim Council (a 24 hour hotline) at 610-437-6611.

-Individuals alleged to have violated the Sexual and Gender-Based Misconduct Policy would be subject to the Rules and Procedures Governing Alleged Violations of Muhlenberg College's Social Code, which are found in the Student Policy and Information Guide.
+Individuals alleged to have violated the Sexual and Gender-Based Misconduct Policy would be subject to the Rules and Procedures Governing Alleged Violations of Muhlenberg College's Student Code of Conduct, which are found in the Student Policy and Information Guide.

 In addition to all other rights afforded to the accused/accuser in all other campus disciplinary proceedings, the following rights are afforded to both the accused/accuser of a sexual offense: entitled to the same opportunities to have others present during a disciplinary hearing; and both shall be informed of the final determination of any campus disciplinary proceeding brought alleging a sex offense and any sanction that is imposed against the accused.
 In a disciplinary hearing regarding a sexual offense, the accused and accuser may also request an opportunity to make a statement regarding the impact of the allegations on them and to be separated from each other during the hearing.

-Any one or more of the following sanctions (Section IX of Rules and Procedures Governing Alleged Violations of Muhlenberg College’s Social Code ) may be recommended for violations of the College's Social Code, including sex offenses:
+Any one or more of the following sanctions (Section IX of Rules and Procedures Governing Alleged Violations of Muhlenberg College’s Student Code of Conduct ) may be recommended for violations of the College's Student Code of Conduct, including sex offenses:

 - Administrative Warning